Schools & Universities

 - Efficient waste management

-- Reliable sustainable recycling solution
+- Reliable and responsible recycling solution

 - Optimises space utilisation